 Dear Prof.

-I just went through your site, the job analysis guide is just gr8 and also the presentation on Quantum Leader.
+I just went through your site.
+The job analysis guide is great, and so is the presentation on Quantum Leader.

 From India, Pune